mohammadnajeeb/al-folio-dev/_pages/about.md

 My interests include software design and development, artificial intelligence, machine learning, computer vision, and natural language processing.
 I have a keen interest in learning new things and finding ways to adapt to various situations.

-I am looking for internship opportunities and would love to get in touch with you.

 # SKILLS